glucose100/learngit/readme.txt

 Git tracks changes of files.
-my boss is stupid to prefers SVN. i like using github to code! creating a new branch is quick!
+my boss is stupid to prefers SVN. i like using github to code! creating a new branch is quick AND simple!